AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 in this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

-### Positioning
+### Orientation

 With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **yAxis** or **xAxis** orientation attribute.

-Positioning depends on plot type and inversion of axes, you will find list of all possible positioning and inversion settings in [Axes Positioning](../Axes_Grid_Scales_Trends_etc/Axis_Position) Templates.
+Positioning depends on plot type and inversion of axes, you will find list of all possible orientation and inversion settings in [Axes Positioning](../Axes_Grid_Scales_Trends_etc/Axis_Position) Templates.

 ```